 Results of Study Indicate That the J-1 Summer Work Travel Program Delivers Significant Public Policy Benefits and Strengthens the U.S. Economy

-ROCKVILLE, MD, September 11, 2017 – EurekaFacts, an independent market research and analysis firm, conducted a comprehensive study of the Department of State’s J-1 Summer Work Travel (SWT) program.
+ROCKVILLE, MD, September 12, 2017 – EurekaFacts, an independent market research and analysis firm, conducted a comprehensive study of the Department of State’s J-1 Summer Work Travel (SWT) program.
 SWT is one of fourteen categories of the J-1 Exchange Visitor Program.
 SWT brings more than 100,000 college students from 100 countries to the United States during their summer university breaks.
-These students typically work in seasonal employment at amusement parks, ski destinations, and hospitality small businesses during the peak season.
+These students typically work in seasonal employment at amusement parks, ski destinations, and small hospitality businesses during the peak season.

 The assessment included a comprehensive review of the program, surveys of international participants from the past five years, interviews and surveys of U.S. host employers, and labor market statistics for the areas where the program operates.